Here’s What’s Holding You Back from Getting a Gay Partner

 Another thing I want to clarify right away is that sex isn’t enough.
 You can be the best in bed but if that’s all you’ve got the relationship won’t last.

-What the best way to get a gay relationship?
+What’s the BEST way to get a gay relationship?

 I know what many of you reading this may have gone through.
 Rejection by family and friends, mistreatment by other members of the gay community, constantly judged because of your appearance.